smooge/FedoraNotes/Master-Fedora-Move-Document.md

  - [ ] Get SMTP rules
 ### Week 09 (2020-05-04 -> 2020-05-10)
  - [ ] 2020-05-05 Fedora 32 2nd release window
- - [ ] Move final virthost-cc boxes into new RDU-CC racks
- - [ ] Take down part of openqa for shipment to IAD2

 ### Week 10 (2020-05-11 -> 2020-05-17)
- - [ ] QA infrastructure shipped to IAD2
  - [ ] Change Fedora DNS to shorter times for major change
 ### Week 11 (2020-05-18 -> 2020-05-24)
  - [ ] Final checklist and approval of IAD2 MVFE